THE INTERNATIONAL CHERRY BLOSSOM FESTIVAL 2020 IS CANCELLED DUE TO THE ESCALATION OF THE SITUATION SURROUNDING CORONAVIRUS (COVID-19).

 It's fun for the entire family.

 The 10-day festival includes over 30 events celebrating the cherry trees.
 See the areas most densely populated with trees on Visit Macon's two-hour Cherry Blossom Riding Trail Tour.
 Throughout the entire festival, head to Central City Park for the Amusement Ride Midway to ride traditional carnival rides, see live acts, and dine on delicious food.
-On March 18, attend the free annual parade featuring fantastic floats, live music by local marching bands, and more.
-On March 30 - 31, shop from hundreds of vendors from across the country at the Mulberry Street Arts & Crafts Festival.
-End the celebration on March 31 with a tethered hot air balloon ride and fireworks at Wesleyan College.
+On March 29, attend the free annual parade featuring fantastic floats, live music by local marching bands, and more.
+On April 4 - 5, shop from hundreds of vendors from across the country at the Mulberry Street Arts & Crafts Festival.
+End the celebration on April 5 with a tethered hot air balloon ride and Macon Pops concert at Middle Georgia State University.

 It's the perfect reason to visit Macon.